SEB-Core/mongoose-recipes/README.md

 5. Update the user in the database
 6. Send the user a response

-First, we'll check the database for the user:
+First, you'll check the database for the user:

 ```js
 const user = await User.findById(req.params.id)